MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 ### Sizes

 Add new preset sizes.
 Each size can be configured as Fill, Fit or Stretch.
-The dimension to be used for resizing can be configured as Centimeters, Inches, Percent and Pixels.
+The dimension to be used for resizing can be configured as centimeters, inches, percent and pixels.

 #### Fill versus Fit versus Stretch